NVSL/paper-template/README.md

 * Author Notification: <Fill it in>
 * Camera ready: <Fill it in>
 * Page limit: <Fill it in>
-* LaTex template: <Fill it in>

-- [ ] Paper is formatted to meet submission requirements?
+- [ ] Paper is formatted to meet submission requirements

 * Conference Dates: <Fill it in>
 * Conference Location: <Fill it in>